Depression: Symptoms, Causes, Treatment & Spiritual Healing Strategies

 Have a purpose to live for—something bigger than you—as undue self-focus always causes depression.
 This destructive habit can be broken by becoming 'other focused'.
 Un-forgiveness of others and even bitterness towards God for allowing something 'not desirable' to happen can be overcome by forgiving others and yourself for mistakes of the past (Mt 6:12).

-Don't live in isolation; rather develop strong friendships with those who uplift and stimulate your faith, for anxiety and depression increase when there is a loss of communal connection and support.
+5/.
+Isolation and a lack of meaningful interaction with others deepens depression.
+God designed us for community—"It is not good for man to be alone" (Gen 2:18).
+When we withdraw from others, negative thoughts go unchallenged and self-pity takes root.
+Develop strong friendships with those who uplift and stimulate your faith, for anxiety and depression increase when there is a loss of communal connection and support.
 Emotional people particularly feel elated when things are going well but sink into depression when hardship or problems arise.
-The peace and joy of Christ should help us keep level-headed, preventing us from sinking into self-pity during low periods while guarding us from pride and self-sufficiency in good times.
+The peace and joy of Christ should help us keep level-headed, preventing us from sinking into self-pity during low periods while guarding us from pride and self-sufficiency in good times (Heb 10:24-25; Eccl 4:9-12).

 Reflection and Application: